Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 14 April 2025 13.38.24 UTC
+- WIB: Senin, 14 April 2025 14.26.57 UTC
-- WITA: Senin, 14 April 2025 14.38.24 UTC
+- WITA: Senin, 14 April 2025 15.26.57 UTC
-- WIT: Senin, 14 April 2025 15.38.24 UTC
+- WIT: Senin, 14 April 2025 16.26.57 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success